yamori/cidrizer/README.md

 It's hard to mange CIDR space in a big team.

-Here's a light web-app to help accelerate.
+Here's a light web-app to help organize.

 ## Commands

-`npm start`, with file `test/test_theProcedure.js` having a good overview of what the calculations are doing.
+`npm start`, (see file `test/test_theProcedure.js` which has good test coverage of what the calculations actually do)

 `npm start`